SchildiChat/schildichat-android-next/readme.md

 in the tradition of the original [SchildiChat for Android](https://github.com/SchildiChat/SchildiChat-android) which was based on the now deprecated Element Android codebase.

-Similarly to Element X, this SchildiChat Android rewrite is still in alpha state and lacks many original features, and hasn't even been entirely rebranded yet.
+Similarly to Element X, this SchildiChat Android rewrite should still be considered beta, as it lacks some functionality which one might expect from a fully-featured chat app, compared to the old SchildiChat implementation.

 An overview over changes compared to Element X can be found [here](FEATURES.md).